Core-based Hierarchies for Efficient GraphRAG: Results and Analysis

 \subsection{Results on Post–Cutoff Data}

 In this section, we evaluate the performance of our heuristics vs. Leiden-based GraphRAG~\cite{edge24} on three datasets under a post–knowledge-cutoff setting, using \threepointfive and \four, according to the two metrics defined earlier: {comprehensiveness} and {diversity}.
+We also perform factual grounding analysis, human validation, sensitivity analysis for maximum cluster size, and runtime analysis.

 Table~\ref{tab:gpt35} summarizes the \threepointfive results.
 We report head-to-head comparisons of our $k$-core based heuristics (in rows) vs. Leiden-based GraphRAG~\cite{edge24} (columns) on post-knowledge-cutoff content (September 2021), covering 183 documents for \semi, 609 for \news, and 36 for \podcast.
 For each of our heuristics, we consider the leaf (LF) and parent-of-leaf (L1) levels, and for Leiden-based GraphRAG, we consider C2 (third from top) and C3 (fourth from top) levels, which consistently perform well (see Section~\ref{sec:back} for details).
 Results on C0 and C1 are given in the Appendix (Table \ref{tab:gpt3_c0_c1}).